patrickap/docker-restic/README.md

 ## Restore from Backup

-To restore a backup a new Docker volume with the correct name must be created including the contents of the backup.
-After restarting the containers the data should be mounted and restored.
+To restore a backup, a new Docker volume with the correct name must be created including the contents of the backup.
+After restarting the containers, the data should be mounted and restored:

 ```bash
 # check restic repository